 Agree or disagree to participate in a transparent salary process.

-List the skills required in the team.
-Decide which ones related to junior, medium or senior profiles.
+List the skills required by the team.
+Decide which ones related to junior, medium, or senior profiles.

 Set up a system for evaluating each skill, using SMART criteria where possible.